-The MORE Act: How High Should Your Hopes Be About Decriminalization?
+The MORE Act of 2020: How High Should Your Hopes Be About Decriminalization in 2021?

-Over the last few days you may have reacted with excitement to headlines about U.S. House of Representatives bill HR 3884.
-The bill, also named the Marijuana Opportunity, Reinvestment, and Expungement (MORE) Act, is set for a floor vote sometime in September.
+Over the last few days, you may have reacted with excitement to headlines about the U.S. House of Representatives bill HR 3884.
+The bill, also named the Marijuana Opportunity, Reinvestment, and Expungement Act (MORE Act), is set for a floor vote sometime in September.

 So, should you be excited?

 The headline of the MORE Act is the removal of weed from the Controlled Substances Act.
 While this doesn’t inherently make it legal on the Federal level, it does quite a bit.
 For what it’s worth, this is the path that NORML recommended for legalization.

 The Marijuana Opportunity Reinvestment bill itself is actually pretty impressive.

 For starters, the bill would make it possible for weed businesses to put their money in banks.
 This would accomplish two things at once.
 It would make it safer for businesses to operate and fully legitimize the income, theoretically resulting in more taxes collected.

 Cannabis Business Owners will finally have the support of the Federal Government